Evelyn May Cridlan: Later life

 Cridlan was an early member of the Women's Engineering Society, attending meetings, writing articles and speaking about her experiences of driving heavy vehicles for the FANY during times of war and peace.

 She remained with the FANY and took part in the annual training camps in Aldershot, supported by the army, particularly the Motor Transport unit, where attendees were trained in ever aspect of motor mechanics and higher driving skills.
 Cridlan held a number of roles within the FANY over the next twenty years, working in every department of the corp but was most interested in the mechanical side.
 In December 1939, she reported to WES that she was Records Officer (F.A.N.Y.)
 Headquarters and liaison officer to their Kenya Group on active service with the East African Force.
 She was also in charge of any overseas member who were stationed abroad.
 She served as a staff officer in their London headquarters in the Second World War.
-When the building was bombed, she was a key figure in organising alternate offices alongside nearby St Paul's Cathedral.
+When the building was bombed, she was a key figure in organising alternate offices alongside nearby St Paul's Knightsbridge.

 Evelyn May Cridlan died on 31 March 1961.